 Many thieving Nigerians implicated in the PanamaPapers scandal are prospering profusely and living free.
-There are over a hundred Nigerians from both the public and private sectors enjoying the leisure of being Panama-proofed by the president.
+There are over one hundred Nigerians from both the public and private sectors, enjoying the leisure of being Panama-proofed crooks by the president.

-It would not even be wrong to surmise that Buhari’s administration is not even aware that Nigerians are implicated in the PanamaPapers scandal.
-Put more precisely, the Buhari administration lacks the will and wherewithal to even care an iota.
+It would not even be wrong to surmise that Buhari’s administration is not aware that many Nigerians are implicated in the PanamaPapers scandal.
+Put more precisely; the Buhari administration lacks the will and wherewithal even to care an iota.
 Some will say in favour of the Buhari administration that the PanamaPapers scandal was an “external matter”, even extraneous to anticorruption measures in Nigeria and the Government of Nigeria has no jurisdiction or business in Nigeria.
-The question such an interesting mental attitude will elicit is, is it true that Nigeria’s big thieves have their illegally acquired monies laundered within Panama’s jurisdiction?
+The question such an unusual mental attitude will elicit is, is it true that Nigeria’s big thieves have their illegally acquired monies laundered within Panama’s jurisdiction?
 And what should be done about it?
 Buhari has not even been able to deal in any concrete or credible way with corruption in Nigeria why even think about faraway Panama.